-Westmoreland Cleanways (then PA CleanWays of Westmoreland County) conducted its first illegal dump survey in 1991, with 140 sites identified.
+Westmoreland Cleanways and Recycling (then PA CleanWays of Westmoreland County) conducted its first illegal dump survey in 1991, with 140 sites identified.
 A follow-up illegal dump survey was conducted in 1997 to assess the effectiveness of PA CleanWays’ efforts since 1990.
 Using more comprehensive techniques for identifying dumpsites, surveyors identified 115 illegal dumpsites in Westmoreland County, some that were originally identified in 1991 and some new sites.
 They did NOT include sites that were identified in 1991 but that had been cleaned up in the intervening years.
 Volume of trash was estimated by truckloads.
 For purposes of comparison, the 1991 survey estimated that the identified dumpsites contained 495 truckloads of trash (a truckload considered to be a single-axle dump truck); 254 truckloads of trash were actually cleaned up between 1991 and 1996; an estimated 542 truckloads of trash remained in the sites identified in the 1997 survey.
 More accurate estimation techniques most likely contributed to the increase in estimated volumes of trash from 1991 to 1997.

-A third illegal dump survey was conducted in 2009, again to measure the effectiveness of PA CleanWays/Westmoreland Cleanways methodology in combating illegal dumping, to identify any remaining or new illegal dumpsites, and to spot trends since the original survey was completed.
+A third illegal dump survey was conducted in 2009, again to measure the effectiveness of PA CleanWays/Westmoreland Cleanways and Recycling methodology in combating illegal dumping, to identify any remaining or new illegal dumpsites, and to spot trends since the original survey was completed.

 The 2009 Illegal Dump Survey (available here for download) contained some interesting data.
 Better tools (digital photography, GPS) and methodology in spotting illegal dumping resulted in a much greater number of sites being found by surveyors than in previous surveys, although the volume of trash found at each site was less.
 The purpose of identifying these small sites would be to alert stakeholders to the potential problem areas before they become unmanageable.